Wish Upon a Star: Production

 Wish Upon a Star was filmed at Hunter High School in West Valley City, Utah.
 The film was shot in 1995 and early 1996.
 In the movie, the real Hunter High basketball team played the opposing team, the Wolverines, in the basketball game.
 The band Moonpools & Caterpillars are featured at the Winter Festival Dance.
-The movie shares similar elements with many other films also featuring the Freaky Friday body swap trope.

 Reception

 The film received a positive rating from FoxWeekly, who gave the film an 8 out of 10.
 The film has attained a cult following as it aired repeatedly on the Disney Channel.

 Home media

 The film was released on VHS by Warner Home Video in 1997, and a DVD version was released in 2001.
 It was also reissued for DVD in 2018 by Samuel Goldwyn Films.

+On June 13th 2026, the movie was added to the Disney+ streaming service.